 Those updates also included excrutiatingly detailed blog statistics, a section that other bloggers may have found interesting, but one that most readers would likely skim past, and I wouldn’t blame them.

-Now that over 18 months have passed since the most recent 2019 2nd quarter update, enough changes to my investment portfolio have accumulated that I think it’s high time I share my current portfolio.
+Much time has passed since the most recent 2019 2nd quarter update, enough changes to my investment portfolio have accumulated that I think it’s high time I share my current portfolio.
 No, that doesn’t mean I invested in a marijuana fund, although that would have made for a great segue!

-The PoF Portfolio 2020: What I’m Invested in Now
+What I’m Invested in Now

 I left my anesthesia career.
 I moved to a different state.
 I spent time in Europe, South America, Central America, and Mexico.
 The worst pandemic in a century hit, bringing with it massive market swings and equally large financial uncertainty on a more personal level for many as our economies and employment models were disrupted.